Bounds on inequality with incomplete data: Computation in Scenario 1

-The observation that our sharp inequality bounds can be taken as dependent only on a finite-dimensional parameter $\widehat{\mathbf{p}}$\footnote{This is when $D$ is fixed.
-Our statistical theory will allow $D$ to grow with sample size at a slow enough rate.} will be a cornerstone of our statistical theory; analogous finite-dimensional reductions appear in the more general settings we consider.
+The observation that our sharp inequality bounds can be taken as dependent only on a finite-dimensional parameter $\hat{\mathbf{p}}$\footnote{This exact $D$-dimensional representation is for fixed $D$.
+The asymptotic theory later requires bounded effective support, not literally a fixed number of observed intervals.
+Thus Scenario~2 remains covered when the survey design generates a bounded set of possible interval endpoints, or more generally when Assumption~\ref{ass:finite_complexity} holds.} will be a cornerstone of our statistical theory; analogous finite-dimensional reductions appear in the more general settings we consider.

-We now outline a general approach to maximizing or minimizing the quadratic-to-linear objective in (\ref{LFP_alter}).
-While minimization is unnecessary in Scenario 1A by the results of Proposition \ref{prop:base_cornersol}, developing this framework prepares us for Scenario 2.
+We now outline a general approach to maximizing or minimizing the quadratic fractional objective in (\ref{LFP_alter}).
+While minimization is unnecessary in Scenario~1A by the results of Proposition~\ref{prop:base_cornersol}, developing this framework prepares us for Scenario~2.

 Consider the maximization of (\ref{LFP_alter}).
 Following \citet{dinkelbach67}, we introduce a family of subproblems indexed by $\lambda$: